Kennybello099/IoTWeatherReporting/README.md

 # IoTWeatherReporting

 Smart Home Accessibility with Generative AI and IoT This project leverages generative AI models and Internet of Things (IoT) tools to improve the accessibility of smart home applications for individuals with varying levels of visual abilities.
 By integrating a DHT11 sensor for temperature and humidity data collection and a generative Text-to-Speech (TTS) model, this system provides real-time environmental feedback without the need for additional screen-reading tools.
-The project also includes a web interface for real-time monitoring and data visualization, making it accessible to users worldwide.
+The project also includes a real-time monitoring and data visualization, making it accessible to users worldwide.

 **Features**
 IoT Sensor Integration: